uzunovam/uzunovam/_posts/2020-07-22-kevin-zollman-on-game-theory-and-epistemology.md

 <p>The proof is immediate and follows from the fact that each \(c_{i}\) <cite>uniquely</cite> maximises \(E_{i}(\cdot, c_{i})\) and that \(JA_{i}\) is <cite>strictly</cite> monotonic in \(i\)’s own credence.</p>

+<p>(Notice that strict monotonicity in own credence is quite weak: it only requires strict monotonicity with respect to the agent’s <cite>own</cite> credence rather than with respect to <cite>any</cite> possible credence, potentially those of other agents.)</p>

+<p>Of course, situations with a unique Nash equilibrium need not be Prisoners’ Dilemma games.
+One would need further restrictions to ensure the existence of a different credence vector that Pareto dominates the equilibrium.
+(Put differently, Proposition 1 does not generalise as easily as Proposition 2.
+Perhaps this is why Zollman admits that the specific functional form of the joint accuracy function he works with is “not an innocuous assumption”, 1388.)
+What I am more interested in here, however, is the possibility of generating Chicken games.
+A Chicken game is a multiple-equilibria game where the equilibria involve agents taking <cite>different</cite> actions.
+Now, in the framework above, this is still a bit vague so we need to be a bit more careful about what the relevant actions are.</p>